archit-rohal/architrohal-site/README.md

 # Archit's portfolio

 Welcome to my portfolio !
 I'm sharpening my Javascript, CSS and HTML chops.
 I'm only starting out for now.
+This is my first week of learning.

 So far i've learned few things about: